 3. WP Wizard Cloak | DOWNLOAD

-The WP Wizard Cloak plugin has a number of features that make it different from other plugins.
+The WP Wizard Cloak plugin has several features that make it different from other plugins.

 It lets you automatically turn words across your site into links.
 It also allows you to send visitors from different countries to different links.

-The plugin provides a summary about clicks such as which browser was used, the visitor’s IP address, their country, and the referring URL.
+The plugin provides a summary of clicks such as which browser was used, the visitor’s IP address, their country, and the referring URL.

 You can also export data to a CSV file.

-It lets you use either slugs or not, for example mysite.com/google or mysite.com/link/google.
+It lets you use either slug or not, for example, mysite.com/google or mysite.com/link/google.

 4. Thirsty Affiliates | DOWNLOAD

-The Thirsty Affiliates plugin has a number of nice features.
+The Thirsty Affiliates plugin has several nice features.